alobo01/IML2/Hepatitis/hepatitis_dataset_analysis.md

 ### Sex distribution

-This plot shows that in this dataset all the patients that died were females
+This plot shows that in this dataset all the patients that died were females:

 ![SEX_distribution.png](plots_and_tables/feature_distributions/SEX_distribution.png)

 ### Albumin distribution

-This plot shows that all patients that died had an albumin value lower than 0.4
+This plot shows that all patients that died had an albumin value lower than 0.4:

 ![ALBUMIN_distribution.png](plots_and_tables/feature_distributions/ALBUMIN_distribution.png)

 ## Preprocessing methods

+### For categorical features

+Since all categorical features only have two types, they are encoded with ones and zeros

+### For numerical features

+Numerical features are normalized in the range 0 to 1 using the RobustScaler method